2025년 10월 고2 모의고사 영어영역

 25년 10월 고2 모의고사 18번

-To the Customer Service Team, About a month ago, my wife and I purchased a set of bookshelves from ____ store.
+____ the Customer Service Team, About a month ago, my wife and I purchased a set of bookshelves from your store.

-I was truly excited to find furniture that perfectly matched ____ new home.
+I was truly excited to find furniture ____ perfectly matched our new home.

 When we bought the bookshelves, the manager said it would take four weeks for delivery, which was last ____

-We had set our plans to ensure someone would be available ____ receive the delivery; however, no one came with the bookshelves that day.
+We had set our plans to ensure someone would be available to receive ____ delivery; however, no one came with the bookshelves that day.

-Therefore, please provide a clear ____ specific delivery date.
+Therefore, please provide ____ clear and specific delivery date.

-We expect this issue to be addressed promptly, so that we ____ reorganize our schedule to receive the delivery without any confusion.
+We expect ____ issue to be addressed promptly, so that we can reorganize our schedule to receive the delivery without any confusion.

 25년 10월 고2 모의고사 19번